aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.saving.resourcehandlers/resourcehandler/handleresource/_index.md

 ---
 title: ResourceHandler.HandleResource
 second_title: Aspose.SVG for .NET API Reference
-description: ResourceHandler method.
+description: ResourceHandler HandleResource method.
 This method is responsible for handling the resource.
 In it you can save the Resource to the stream or embed it into the parent resource
 type: docs
 weight: 10
 url: /net/aspose.svg.saving.resourcehandlers/resourcehandler/handleresource/